We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is the contraceptive sponge safe?

-The contraceptive sponge is safe for most people to use.
-However, people who are menstruating, have recently given birth, or have recently had an abortion or miscarriage should not use the sponge.
+The contraceptive sponge is safe for most individuals to use.
+However, people who are menstruating, have recently given birth, or have recently had an abortion or pregnancy loss should not use it.

-Additionally, some people may experience an allergic reaction to the polyurethane, spermicide, or sulfites in the sponge.
+Additionally, some individuals may experience an allergic reaction to the polyurethane, spermicide, or sulfites in the sponge.

 The birth control sponge is a nonhormonal birth control method that people can insert up to 24 hours before sex.
-The sponge does not protect a person against STIs.
+However, this method does not protect against STIs.

 The birth control sponge is safe to use.
-However, people should take it out immediately if they experience vaginal irritation, an allergic reaction, or any symptoms of TSS.
+However, individuals should take it out immediately if they experience vaginal irritation, an allergic reaction, or any symptoms of TSS.